-Knee swelling is sometimes referred to as "water on the knee."
-The medical term for this condition is knee effusion.
-Water on the knee can result from an injury, chronic overuse, or disease.
+Doctors sometimes refer to knee swelling as “knee effusion.”
+Others may refer to it as "water on the knee."
+Knee swelling can result from an injury, chronic overuse, or a disease.

 12 Potential Causes of Knee Swelling

-Whether water on the knee is mildly annoying or painfully debilitating, a person will want to identify the likely cause and treat the symptoms to help mitigate future problems.
+Whether water on the knee is mildly annoying or painfully debilitating, a person will want to identify the likely cause and treat the symptoms to help reduce the likelihood of future problems.
 Chronic or long-standing swelling may lead to joint tissue damage, cartilage degradation, and bone softening, therefore treatment is usually recommended.

 Degeneration of the cartilage of the knee joint can result in an overproduction of joint fluid, causing the knee to swell.
 A swollen knee due to knee osteoarthritis is typically accompanied by pain.

 In fact, evidence suggests people who have severe knee pain from osteoarthritis are more likely to experience knee swelling.
 One study2 found that:

 - People who reported mild to moderate osteoarthritic knee pain had an average of 7.0 ml of joint fluid in the affected knee—which is about the same as a healthy knee.3

 - People who reported severe osteoarthritic knee pain had an average of more than 20 ml (about 4 teaspoons) of fluid in the affected knee.

 Knee swelling caused by osteoarthritis is typically mild to moderate.
 When swelling is severe, another problem may be the cause.

 There are numerous home treatments for knee osteoarthritis.
 A doctor can also prescribe medical treatments, such as physical therapy, and perform therapeutic injections.